iamcrypted/hexadia/README.md

-# hexacrypted
+# hexadia

-Hexacrypted is an open-source project focused on cryptographic tooling and privacy solutions.
+Hexadia is an open-source project focused on cryptographic tooling and privacy solutions.

 ## Features
 - End-to-end encryption modules